selivan/ansible_ipmi_lan_manage/README.md

 # Ansible role to manage IPMI settings

 Ansible role for managing IPMI LAN settings with [ipmitool](https://github.com/ipmitool/ipmitool).
-Local fact script in /etc/ansible/facts.d on remote host is created and used later.
+Local fact script in `/etc/ansible/facts.d` on managed host is created and used later.

 This role needs to be run as root, so use it with `become: yes`.